iron-software/IronBarcode-Examples/how-to/customize-qr-code-style/README.md

 QR codes are increasingly favored over traditional barcodes due to their ability to hold more data and their simplicity in scanning.
 Their adaptability in marketing is particularly appreciated, offering the ability to include logos, alter color schemes, and integrate additional branding elements.

 IronBarcode, a prominent tool in this space, provides extensive features for QR code customization.
-Users can effortlessly incorporate logos into QR codes, modify color themes, and append annotations, all facilitated by the open-source [IronDrawing](https://www.nuget.org/packages/IronPdf/) library.
+Users can incorporate logos into QR codes, modify color themes, and append annotations, all facilitated by the open-source [IronDrawing](https://www.nuget.org/packages/IronPdf/) library.

-## Quickstart: Embed a Branded QR Code Seamlessly
+## Quickstart: Embed a Branded QR Code

 Jump right into action by crafting a branded QR code complete with your logo, a unique color, and a custom message—all through a single line of code from IronBarcode, perfect for developers looking for a quick, professional solution.